callicoder/spring-boot-mongodb-angular-todo-app/Readme.md

-# Spring Boot, MongoDB, Angular-4 Restful API Tutorial
+# Spring Boot, MongoDB, Angular Restful API Tutorial

-Build a Fully-Fledged Todo App with Spring Boot & MongoDB in the Backend and Angular 4 in the frontend.
+Build a Fully-Fledged Todo App with Spring Boot & MongoDB in the Backend and Angular in the frontend.

 ## Requirements